-- b) The Company has not been declared wilful defaulter by any bank or financial institution or government or any government authority. - c) To the best of our knowledge and belief, in our opinion, term loans availed by the Company were, applied by the Company during the year for the purposes for which the loans were obtained. - d) On an overall examination of the financial statements of the Company, the funds raised on short-term basis have, prima facie, not been used during the year for long term purpose by the Company. - e) The Company did not have any subsidiary or associate or joint venture during the year and hence, reporting under clause (ix)(e) of the Order is not applicable. - f) The Company has not raised loans during the year on the pledge of securities held in its subsidiaries or joint ventures or associate companies. - x) In respect of its Issued securities: - a) The Company has not raised moneys by way of initial public offer or further public offer (including debt instruments) during the year.
-Moneys raised by way of commercial papers during the year have been, prima facie, applied by the Company for the purposes for which they were raised. - b) During the year the Company has not made any preferential allotment or private placement of shares or convertible debentures (fully or partly or optionally) and hence reporting under clause (x)(b) of the Order is not applicable to the Company. - xi) In respect if fraud: - a) To the best of our knowledge, no fraud by the Company and no material fraud on the Company has been noticed or reported during the year. - b) To the best of our knowledge, no report under sub-section (12) of section 143 of the Companies Act has been filed in Form ADT-4 as prescribed under rule 13 of Companies (Audit and Auditors) Rules, 2014 with the Central Government, during the year and upto the date of this report. - c) We have taken into consideration the whistle blower complaints received by the Company during the year (and upto the date of this report) and provided to us, when performing our audit. - xii) The Company is not a Nidhi Company and hence reporting under clause (xii) of the Order I not applicable. - xiii) In our opinion, the Company is in compliance with Section 177 and 188 of the Companies Act, where applicable, for all transactions with the related parties and the details of related party transactions have been disclosed in the financial statements etc. as required by the applicable accounting standards. - xiv) In respect of Internal audit: - a) In our opinion the Company has an adequate internal audit system commensurate with the size and the nature of its business. - b) We have considered, the internal audit reports issued to the Company during the year and covering the period upto March 31, 2023.
+- c) To the best of our knowledge and belief, in our opinion, term loans availed by the Company were, applied by the Company during the year for the purposes for which the loans were obtained. - d) On an overall examination of the financial statements of the Company, the funds raised on short-term basis have, prima facie, not been used during the year for long term purpose by the Company. - e) The Company did not have any subsidiary or associate or joint venture during the year and hence, reporting under clause (ix)(e) of the Order is not applicable. - f) The Company has not raised loans during the year on the pledge of securities held in its subsidiaries or joint ventures or associate companies. - x) The Company has not issued any of its securities (including debt instruments) during the year and hence reporting under clause (x)(a) and (x)(b) of the Order is not applicable. - xi) In respect of fraud: - a) To the best of our knowledge, no fraud by the Company and no material fraud on the Company has been noticed or reported during the year. - b) To the best of our knowledge, no report under sub-section (12) of section 143 of the Companies Act has been filed in Form ADT-4 as prescribed under rule 13 of Companies (Audit and Auditors) Rules, 2014 with the Central Government, during the year and upto the date of this report. - c) We have taken into consideration the whistle blower complaints received by the Company during the year (and upto the date of this report) and provided to us, when performing our audit. - xii) The Company is not a Nidhi Company and hence reporting under clause (xii) of the Order is not applicable. - xiii) In our opinion, the Company is in compliance with Section 177 and 188 of the Companies Act, where applicable, for all transactions with the related parties and the details of related party transactions have been disclosed in the financial statements etc. as required by the applicable accounting standards. - xiv) In respect of Internal audit: